rkoshak/sensorReporter/README.md

 `python3 sensor_reporter configuration.ini`

 An example systemd service file is provided for your reference.
+The following steps describe how to setup the service:

 1. clone this repo into `/opt/sensor_reporter`
-2. create a `sensorReporter` user
+2. create a `sensorReporter` system user:  `sudo adduser --system --force-badname --home /opt/sensor_reporter sensorReporter`
-3. write your config ini file
+3. write your config ini file and save it to `/opt/sensor_reporter/sensor_reporter.ini`
-4. `sudo -u sensorReporter ln -s <path to config.ini> /opt/sensor_reporter/sensor_reporter.ini`
+4. change owner of the ini file:  `sudo chown sensorReporter:nogroup /opt/sensor_reporter/sensor_reporter.ini`
+5. limit read write to owner:  `sudo chmod 600 sensor_reporter.ini`
-5. `sudo cp sensor_reporter.service /etc/systemd/system`
+6. install service file:  `sudo cp sensor_reporter.service /etc/systemd/system`
-6. `sudo systemctl enable sensor_reporter.service`
+7. set service to autostart:  `sudo systemctl enable sensor_reporter.service`
-7. `sudo sytemctl start sensor_reporter`
+8. start sensor_reporter:  `sudo sytemctl start sensor_reporter.service`

+Some plugins will reqire additional steps, see readmes in the subfolders for details.

+To reload a modifierd sensor_reporter.ini use the command:  `sudo sytemctl reload sensor_reporter.service`

 # Configuration
 sensor_reporter uses an ini file for configuration.